REDMOND GARDEN CLUB

 Picture

-Moving on the my second pick Creating a Garden Retreat by Virginia Johnson
+Creating a Garden Retreat by Virginia Johnson

 I didn’t expect to find a lot of useful information when I first read this book last spring as the author is writing about her property - a city backyard in the Toronto area - and I live away from the city in a garden filled yard.
 But the way she speaks of her garden and tells of its process resounds to anyone who wants something other than hardscape when they walk into their yard.
 Virginia Johnson is an artist as you can see from her watercolor sketches throughout the book but she is also a busy woman multitasking her way through each day.